 • Juice and zest of 1/2 lemon

-• 170g feta cheese, cut into large chunks*
+• 170g feta cheese, cut into large pieces*

 • A handful of chopped pistachios, pine nuts and walnuts

-*If you don't have feta cheese or if you prefer, instead of feta you can use mascarpone cheese or goat cheese -these are softer cheeses and they go great with the beans and the tomato flavor of the recipe.
+*If you don't have feta cheese or if you prefer, instead of feta you can use mascarpone cheese or goat cheese - they are softer cheeses and they go great with the beans and the tomato flavor of the recipe.

 Elaboration

 1. Finely chop the onion, carrot and celery stalks.
-To the green beans, remove the ends and cut them into 3 pieces.
+From the green beans, remove the tips and cut them into 3 slices.

-3. Add the garlic, spices and oregano or thyme (reserve a little to decorate) and cook for a few more minutes, stirring well so that they are impregnated with oil and distribute everything while cooking.
+3. Add the garlic, the spices and the oregano or thyme (reserve a little to decorate) and cook for a few more minutes, stirring well so that they soak up the oil and distribute everything while it cooks.

-4. Season with 1/2 teaspoon salt and pepper, and add the tomato paste.
-Saute, stirring well for another minute.
+4. Season with 1/2 teaspoon of salt and pepper, and add the tomato paste.
+Sauté, stirring well for another minute.

 7. Stir well, cover the pan with the lid and place in the hot oven for about 20 minutes, until the sauce has thickened well and the green beans are tender.

-8. Put the grill to the maximum, take the pan out of the oven and add the juice and the zest of half a lemon, and taste to rectify the salt if necessary.
+8. Set the grill to maximum, take the casserole out of the oven and add the juice and zest of half a lemon, and try to rectify salt if necessary.

 For the feta and honey topping

-1. Spread the feta cheese over the beans all over the cocotte and put it back in the oven, on top, for another 5/8 minutes, so that the feta browns under the grill.
+1. Spread the feta cheese on top of the beans all over the cocotte and put it back in the oven, on top, for another 5/8 minutes, so that the feta browns under the grill.

-2. Sprinkle with finely chopped walnuts, reserved mint and parsley and drizzle with honey to serve.
+2. Sprinkle with the finely chopped walnuts, reserved mint and parsley and drizzle with honey to serve.

 Grades:

-• If you use dried beans, soak 300 g of dried beans overnight in plenty of water.
-Drain and rinse them, put them in a large saucepan with plenty of water and bring them to a gentle boil, skimming off any foam that rises.
+• In the event that you use dried beans, soak 300 g of dried beans overnight in plenty of water.
+Drain and rinse them, put them in a large saucepan with plenty of water and bring to a gentle boil, skimming any foam that rises.
 Cover and simmer for about 50 minutes until tender, then drain.

-• When you season the sauce (point 5), you can first add a pinch of sugar, to kill the acidity of the tomato, before adding the salt and pepper.
+• When you season the sauce (point 5), you can add a pinch of sugar first, to kill the acidity of the tomato, before adding the salt and pepper.

 Leave a comment